tric0ma/pomodoro/README.md

             Clone the repository from GitHub in the actual route:
             - git clone https://github.com/tric0ma/pomodoro.git

-            Change directory and go inside the new folder called "getyt":
+            Change directory and go inside the new folder called "pomodoro":
             - cd pomodoro

             Activate virtual environment:
             - source venv_pomodoro/bin/activate

-            Install python libraries if you dont have requirements.txt:
+            Install python libraries:
             - pip install PySide6

             Run the python script.
 You have to be in getyt directory: